-The culprit was either careless or wanted to draw attention on purpose.
-Most of what had been the SPRING_ToMind headquarters was now a blasted zit scar on the planet’s surface.
-All that remained of a business that employed 100 was a charred wreck in a smoking, hissing crater.
-Clouds of grimy black smoke belched into the gloomy grey sky.
+The bomber was either careless or wanted to draw attention on purpose.
+All that was left of the building was a blasted zit scar in a smoking, hissing crater.
+Clouds of filthy black smoke belched into the gloomy grey sky.

 The time was early morning, but the crime scene was already buzzing with activity.
 OPTICA first responders had been on the scene for hours, securing the area with movement sensors and searching the remains of the building for survivors.

 After them came the investigators, whose job was to discover who had done this.
 Jonquil wanted to be the first one there, but she lived on the other side of town.
 She was only in third.

 There was little time to waste.
 OPTICA were the first ones here, but soon the auditors and bureaucrats and journalists would descend like carrion flies and impede the investigation at every step.

 The first responders had set up a checkpoint at what used to be the pathway to the building’s main entrance.
 One girl with silver curls and a navy blue patrol uniform saluted Jonquil.
 “Mater Pro-” she stopped herself.
 “Deputy Inspector Diakon.”

 Jonquil’s reputation preceded her.
 She had spent years of her life working the beat as this girl did, and wasn’t going to bust her chops for misspeaking.
 “What’s your name, hound dog?” she said, looking up at the much taller woman.

 “Gainsboro, ma’am.
 Officer Gainsboro.”
 Just a puppy, then.
 Not a full-grown OPTICA hound like Jonquil.